 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

 So, based on the above formula, the ROE for SS&C Technologies Holdings is:

-Does SS&C Technologies Holdings Have A Good Return On Equity?
+Does SS&C Technologies Holdings Have A Good ROE?

-By comparing a company's ROE with its industry average, we can get a quick measure of how good it is.
+One simple way to determine if a company has a good return on equity is to compare it to the average for its industry.
 The limitation of this approach is that some companies are quite different from others, even within the same industry classification.
-If you look at the image below, you can see SS&C Technologies Holdings has a lower ROE than the average (14%) in the Software industry classification.
+As shown in the graphic below, SS&C Technologies Holdings has a lower ROE than the average (17%) in the IT industry classification.

-Combining SS&C Technologies Holdings' Debt And Its 11% Return On Equity
+SS&C Technologies Holdings' Debt And Its 12% ROE

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.

 This article by Simply Wall St is general in nature.
 We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.

 You’ll receive a US$30 Amazon Gift card for 1 hour of your time while helping us build better investing tools for the individual investors like yourself.
 Sign up here